Skip to main content

 About This School

-Delaware State University is a public institution located in Dover, Delaware with approximately 4,630 undergraduate students enrolled.
-Delaware State University has an open or accessible admissions process, with an acceptance rate of 62%.
-The average net price after financial aid is $15,745 per year.
+Delaware State University is a public institution located in Dover, Delaware with approximately 4,398 undergraduate students enrolled.
+The school is moderately selective, accepting approximately 47% of applicants.
+The average net price after financial aid is $13,910 per year.
 The graduation rate is 39%, and the typical graduate earns $38,400 within 10 years of enrollment.

 Delaware State University is a privately governed, state-assisted historically black land-grant research university in Dover, Delaware.
 DSU also has two satellite campuses: one in Wilmington and one in Georgetown.
 The university encompasses four colleges and a diverse population of undergraduate and advanced-degree students.
 Delaware State University is classified among "R2: Doctoral Universities – High research activity".